-The University has a number of IP and Commercialisation specialists who have a wide range of technical, commercial, marketing, business, corporate finance, management and legal skills.
+The University has a number of Intellectual Property (IP) and Commercialisation specialists who have a wide range of technical, commercial, marketing, business, corporate finance, management and legal skills.

 In today’s knowledge-based economy it is widely recognised that research, innovation and entrepreneurship are crucial driving factors for the University’s, the North East’s and the UK’s long-term efficiency, competitiveness and economic growth.